Barrow's Stores: History

+During the late 1950s, Barrow's Stores moved into the emerging supermarket business, with a new store opening in Solihull during 1959 (it closed in 1967).
 In the 1960s Barrow's moved from their location on the corner of Bull Street and Corporation Street to a smaller store on Corporation Street opposite Lewis', where the new store concentrated on food.
-The business was purchased by Fitch Lovell in 1964, and in December 1973 merged Barrow's into its supermarket chain Key Markets.
+The business was purchased by Fitch Lovell in 1964, and in December 1973 they merged Barrow's into their chain Key Markets Supermarkets.

-His fascination for Barrow's led J.R.R.
-Tolkien to name his student club T.C.B.S. (acronym for: Tea Club and Barrovian Society) after the store.
+J.R.R.
+Tolkien's fascination for Barrow's led him to name his student club T.C.B.S.
+(Tea Club and Barrovian Society) after the store.